Building Profitable Startups In A VC World

 3) They all had a poor user interface with an unnecessary amount of steps to get from a-to-b

 I thought about my startup as a business.
-Businesses make money and I was in it to make money.
+Businesses are profitable.
+They don’t have to be huge, they don’t have to be disruptive, they have to be profitable.
+I wanted to make a business.
 The same way I did when I was in middle school selling juice boxes to my peers.
 I would take my profits, get a wholesale sized pack, and start all over again.
 I eventually expanded to pop-ice packets to increase my business.
 It wasn’t about raising capital, or having a cool office, or disrupting whatever.
-It was about making money.
+It was about happy kids and profitability.
 It was plain and simple: make it work, which meant, make it profitable.
 It’s such a simple concept, yet it’s so much more than what you see in startups from the past few years.

 Not too long after my cell phone retail startup, I found myself completely engulfed in fund culture.
 Fundability became my core principle.
 Every subsequent idea I got, I approached from a funding perspective: which one is most likely to get funded?
 I did this for years – using my free time to strategize business plans and pitch decks, while I could have been using that time to build the product and market it.
 Almost everything I read made getting funded the holy grail, and it took me a long time to figure out that it wasn’t.
-In actuality, funding is debt and debt is liability.
-In the end, liability reduces equity.
-Funding usually ends up in the reduction of equity and ultimately a reduction of money.
+In actuality, funding is an obstacle.
+More cooks in the kitchen, less equity, and too much comfort to feel the fire that leads to profitability.
 Why would that be the end goal?
-It took me a while, but somewhere along the line, I reverted to my old school of thought.
+It took me a while, but somewhere along the line, I found the answer – it’s not.
+I reverted to my old school of thought.
 A startup is a business.
 “I don’t need funding to start a business!
-I just need to figure out how to make money.”
+I just need to figure out how to make the world better and make money.”
 It was a refreshing epiphany and it sparked my curiosity.
 When and why did my goal go from ‘being profitable’ to ‘being fundable‘?

 Forget the romanticism and mainstream depiction of startup culture.
 Profitability should supersede fundability in budding startups.
 I feel like when I got the funding bug, it completely undermined my startup plans.
 It was like I had been on hold for the past few years.
 I had been waiting for funding, but I completely forgot that I could start a business without funding.
-I know how to code and I’m pretty damn good at it.
-I can build my own project from the ground up.
-I have a vision and the drive (I haven’t been starting business non-stop since grade school for nothing).
-I even have a formal education in CS and Business.
-So why am I thinking so single-mindedly about funding?
+Many potential founders know how to code and are pretty damn good at it.
+They can build their product from the ground up.
+They have the vision and drive.
+So why are they thinking so single-mindedly about funding?
 It’s the startup culture.
 It’s distracting.
 Everyone wants to be one of the cool kids fitting the media image.
 That’s not what business is about.
-It’s about profit.
+It’s about profitability.
 Profit, profit, profit.
-That’s my new mantra.
-I’m going back to my roots and following a strict timeline for execution without any funding.
-I’ll get funding when I need it, but for now, the focus is on profit.
+That’s the mantra business owners need to have.
+It’s time to go back to your roots and follow a strict timeline for execution without funding.
+Get funding when you need it, but for now, focus on the business.